prose/prose/CONTRIBUTING.md

     http://localhost:3000/?code=36f237f41bd81c1a3661

 Alternatively you can setup your own Gatekeeper instance.
-For any changes you make to the codebase, you'll need to run `make` to package code into a minified `prose.min.js` and see changes.
+For any changes you make to the codebase, you'll need to run `gulp` to package code into a minified `prose.min.js` and see changes.

-__ProTip:__ You may want to install `watch` so you can run `watch make` without needing to execute `make` on every change.
+__ProTip:__ You may want to run `gulp watch` to allow the running of gulp on every change.

 ## Testing

-Running `make` will also build the browser tests available at http://localhost:8000/test
+Running `gulp` will also build the browser tests available at http://localhost:8000/test

 You can run tests quickly from the command line with `npm test`